Markita Aldridge

-Markita Uran Aldridge (born September 15, 1973) is an American retired basketball shooting guard.
+Markita Uran Aldridge (born September 15, 1973) is an American former basketball shooting guard.
 Aldridge played three seasons with the Washington Mystics from 1999 to 2001.
 During her time with Washington, she averaged 2.3 points, one rebound, and one assist per game over 10.6 minutes.

 Aldridge attended University of North Carolina at Charlotte, where she played with the 49ers.
 She graduated from Charlotte in 1996.